officialtbabs/WeatherForecast/README.md

 # weatherForecast
-A light weight React Native app to display and forecast current and weather for next 4 days.
+A light weight React Native app to display and forecast current weather and weather for next 4 days.

 ## Requirements:
 * Expo Go Application